 MSc Electrical Engineering

 The Faculty of Electrical Engineering, Applied Mathematics and Computer Science at Delft University of Technology offers a broad Master’s programme in Electrical Engineering.
 We offer four different tracks: Electrical Power Engineering, Microelectronics, Wireless Communications & Sensing and Signal and Systems, and offer one specialisation profile: Biomedical Devices.

 The Faculty has an outstanding reputation and attracts students from all over the world.
 The programme is especially strong in areas like research, technology and research-by-design.
-Our master students get the possibility to carry out cutting-edge research in state of the art research facilities s.a.
-DIMES, PVLAB and the ESP lab.
+Our master students get the possibility to carry out cutting-edge research in state-of-the-art research facilities s.a.
+EKL, PV LAB and the ESP lab.
 The TU Delft has strong links with industry and many of our students carry out their thesis projects in collaboration with high tech companies.

 Degree: Master of Science Electrical Engineering